Vacations are great – fights on vacations are miserable.

 1. Consider all Money Personalities

 Everyone has their own unique perspective on money.
 Understanding the motivations of each others Money Personalities helps you select a vacation everyone can enjoy.
-Take our free, online assessment to make sure you know your Primary and Secondary Money Personality.
+Take our confidential online assessment to make sure you know your Primary and Secondary Money Personality.
 Jot down the 4 Money Personalities in your relationship and write the vacation for each appropriate Personality approach:

 - Saver – stressed by spending money